This page provides guidance on how OPG is responding to the coronavirus pandemic. It will be updated when new information is available.

 Check our guidance pages for more information, and we recommend that you refer to these before you contact us.
 This will allow us to deal with the most serious enquiries and make the best use of our staff while managing an increased work load.

-- Call us on 0300 456 0300 if it is necessary to speak with us directly, but please be aware there may be a delay in responding and it might be easier to email us.
+- telephone on 0300 456 0300 - please be aware there may be a delay in answering your call and it might be easier to email us.